Extensivity of categories of relational structures: Extensivity of for a relational Horn theory

-Now if $\T$ satisfies \eqref{variable_para}, then by \ref{without_equality_coprod} it readily follows that for each $R \in \Pi$, the $\T$-model $R_\T$ is a \emph{connected} object of $\T\Mod$, meaning that the representable functor $\T\Mod(R_\T, -) : \T\Mod \to \Set$ preserves small coproducts.
-We conclude that if $\T$ is a relational Horn theory without equality that satisfies \eqref{variable_para}, then $\T\Mod$ has a small finally dense subcategory of connected objects.
-Given that $\T\Mod$ is topological over $\Set$ \eqref{without_equality_top} and infinitely extensive \eqref{extensive_thm}, one may now wonder about the following conjecture: if $\C$ is a topological category over $\Set$ that has a (small) finally dense subcategory of connected objects, then $\C$ is infinitely extensive.
-We thank Rory Lucyshyn-Wright for interesting discussions that led to the posing of this conjecture. } \end{rmk}
+Now if $\T$ satisfies \cref{variable_para}, then by \cref{without_equality_coprod} it readily follows that for each $R \in \Pi$, the $\T$-model $R_\T$ is a \emph{connected} object of $\T\Mod$, meaning that the representable functor $\T\Mod(R_\T, -) : \T\Mod \to \Set$ preserves small coproducts.
+We conclude that if $\T$ is a relational Horn theory without equality that satisfies \cref{variable_para}, then $\T\Mod$ has a small finally dense subcategory of connected objects.
+Given that $\T\Mod$ is topological over $\Set$ \eqref{without_equality_top} and infinitely extensive \eqref{extensive_thm}, one may now wonder about the following conjecture: \begin{conjecture} Let $\C$ be a topological category over $\Set$ that has a finally dense subcategory of connected objects.
+Then $\C$ is infinitely extensive. \end{conjecture} We thank Rory Lucyshyn-Wright for discussions that led to the posing of this conjecture. } \end{rmk}